Can I claim compensation if I am self-employed?Updated: October 24, 2022

 - By law, many work accidents must be reported to the HSE

-- You will have an official record of the accident (e.g. in a company accident book)
+- You will have an official record of your accident (e.g. in a company accident book)

-Even if you got first aid at the scene of the accident, you should see your GP or go to A&E as soon as you can.
-A doctor will be able to assess your injuries properly and will recommend treatment as necessary.
+Even if you received first aid at the scene of your accident, you should visit a GP, doctor or A&E as soon as you can.
+A medical professional will be able to assess your injuries properly and will recommend treatment as necessary.

 Your medical records will also clearly set out the nature and severity of your injuries.
 This is very useful evidence in support of a compensation claim.